alg-nju/disalg-bib-dict/README.md

 ```
 @inproceedings{Malek05,
- author = {Abd-El-Malek, Michael and Courtright,II, William V. and Cranor,
+ author = {Abd-El-Malek, Michael and Courtright,II, William V. and
-​     Chuck and Ganger, Gregory R. and Hendricks, James and Klosterman,
+     Cranor, Chuck and Ganger, Gregory R. and Hendricks, James and
-​     Andrew J. and Mesnier, Michael and Prasad, Manish and Salmon,
+     Klosterman, Andrew J. and Mesnier, Michael and
+     Prasad, Manish and Salmon, Brandon and
-​     Brandon and Sambasivan, Raja R. and Sinnamohideen,
+     Sambasivan, Raja R. and Sinnamohideen, Shafeeq and
-​     Shafeeq and Strunk, John D. and Thereska, Eno and Wachs,
+     Strunk, John D. and Thereska, Eno and Wachs, Matthew and
-​     Matthew and Wylie, Jay J.},
+     Wylie, Jay J.},
  title = {Ursa Minor: Versatile Cluster-based Storage},
- booktitle = {Proceedings of the 4th Conference on USENIX Conference
+ booktitle = {Proceedings of the 4th USENIX Conference
-​     on File and Storage Technologies - Volume 4},
+     on File and Storage Technologies - Volume 4},
  series = {FAST'05},
  year = {2005},
  location = {San Francisco, CA},